resim-ai/api-client/README.md

 ### Running the end to end test

-Whenever you make changes, please ensure that the end to end test is passing
+Whenever you make changes, please ensure that the end to end test is passing:

   go test -v -tags end_to_end -count 1 ./testing